mitsuba-renderer/mitsuba3/docs/src/getting_started/variants.rst

     :align: center

-Because humans do not perceive polarization, accounting for it is usually not necessary when rendering images that are intended to be look realistic.
+Because humans do not perceive polarization, accounting for it is usually not necessary to render realistic images.
 However, polarization is easily observed using a variety of measurement devices and cameras, and it tends to provide a wealth of information about the material and shape of visible objects.
 For this reason, polarization is a powerful tool